 - What help your child needs

 - Ask questions.
-Ask your lawyer if you don't understand something.
+Ask your attorney if you don't understand something.
 The court and child welfare systems can be confusing.
 It is important that you understand these systems so you can get the result you want for you and your child.

 - Keep in touch.